hriday111/Ray_Tracing_In_One_Weekend_CS/readme.md

 This stage was all about creating an abstract material class.
 There we created the two derived classes, a Lambertian which is a matte surface and a Metal which reflects rays.

 Multiple sphere were added to check out the functionality.
 See image `images/stage10`

+## Stage 11
+This stage focused on adding dielectrics, such as glass, water and air effect.
+The image `image/stage11-3` shows the effect with a glass and `image/stage11-4` shows a hollowed glass effect.